thorek1/MacroModelling.jl/paper.md

     1 / c[0] = (β / c[1]) * (α * z[1] * k[0]^(α - 1) + (1 - δ))
     c[0] + k[0] = (1 - δ) * k[-1] + q[0]
     q[0] = z[0] * k[-1]^α
-    z[0] = (1 - ρ) + ρ * z[-1] + σ_z * eps_z[x]
+    z[0] = (1 - ρ) + ρ * z[-1] + σᶻ * ϵᶻ[x]
 end

 @parameters RBC begin
-    σ_z= 0.01
+    σᶻ = 0.01
     ρ  = 0.2
     δ  = 0.02
     α  = 0.5
     β  = 0.95
 end

 plot_irf(RBC)
 ```

 ![Impulse response to a positive 1 standard deviation shock.\label{fig:irf__RBC__eps_z__1}](irf__RBC__eps_z__1.png)
-The plot shows both the level, percent deviation from the non stochastic steady steady (NSSS) as well as the NSSS itself.
+The plot shows both the level, percent deviation from the NSSS as well as the NSSS itself.
 Note that the code to generate the impulse response function (IRF) plot contains only the equations, parameter values, and the command to plot.

-# Statement of need

-DSGE models are used in academia and policy institutions to explain economic phenomena such as business cycles, or the effects of economic policy.
-The forward looking expectations, nonlinearity, and high dimensionality of these models necessitate efficient numerical tools for their solution, calibration, simulation, and estimation.
-This is where `MacroModelling.jl` comes in.

-The package supports the user especially in the model development phase.
-The intuitive syntax, automatic variable declaration, and effective steady state solver facilitate fast prototyping of models.

-Once the model is solved the package provides user-friendly functions to generate output.
-The package stands out for its ability to calculate sensitivities of model moments, its automatic variable declaration, and effective steady state solver.

 # Comparison with other packages

 `MacroModelling.jl` differentiates itself among macroeconomic modelling packages by offering a unique blend of capabilities and conveniences, such as automatic declaration of variables and parameters, automatic differentiation with respect to parameters, and support for perturbation solution orders up to 3.
 While it operates within the Julia environment, it presents an alternative to the MATLAB-dominated field, which includes [dynare](https://www.dynare.org), [RISE](https://github.com/jmaih/RISE_toolbox), [Taylor Projection](https://sites.google.com/site/orenlevintal/taylor-projection), [NBTOOLBOX](https://github.com/Coksp1/NBTOOLBOX/tree/main/Documentation), and [IRIS](https://iris.igpmn.org), the latter two being capable of providing only 1st order perturbation solutions.

 Other Julia-based packages such as [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), [StateSpaceEcon.jl](https://bankofcanada.github.io/DocsEcon.jl/dev/), [SolveDSGE.jl](https://github.com/RJDennis/SolveDSGE.jl), and [DifferentiableStateSpaceModels.jl](https://github.com/HighDimensionalEconLab/DifferentiableStateSpaceModels.jl) have similar functionalities to `MacroModelling.jl`, but they are not as general and convenience focused as the MATLAB packages and `MacroModelling.jl`.
+The julia packages are missing convenience functionalities such as automatic creation of auxiliary variables for variables in lead and lag larger than 1, or programmatic model definition which are convenient to the user but require significant effort to implement in the parser.
 Furthermore, they do not possess the unique feature set of `MacroModelling.jl` regarding variable declaration and automatic differentiation.
 Notably, the Python-based [dolo.py](https://www.econforge.org/dolo.py/) offers global solutions, but does not include estimation and balanced growth path features which are available in `MacroModelling.jl`.

 `MacroModelling.jl` stands out as one of the few packages that can solve non-stochastic steady states symbolically, a feature shared only with [gEcon](http://gecon.r-forge.r-project.org), an R-based package.
-Furthermore, unlike many of its competitors, the domain specific model language of `MacroModelling.jl` is integrated into the Julia language, which makes for covenient reading and coding, with the help of Julia macros.
+When symbolic solution is not possible `MacroModelling.jl` uses search space transformation, automatic domain restrictions, restarts with different initial values, warm starts using previous solutions, and Levenberg-Marquardt type optimizer.
+The combination of which makes it possible to solve all 16 models currently implemented in the examples out-of-the box.
+This is remarkable because all other packages rely either on NSSS derivation by hand or a subset of the features outlined above and are in general far less reliable in finding the NSSS without further information (e.g. close enough initial guess).
+Furthermore, unlike many of its competitors, the domain specific model language of `MacroModelling.jl` is integrated into the Julia language, which makes for convenient reading and coding, with the help of Julia macros.

 # Acknowledgements